-- Great Northern Beans: Drain and rinse 2 cans of beans before using them.
+- Great Northern Beans: Drain and rinse 2 cans of cannellini beans before using them.

 - Chicken broth: Since you are using bacon, you could also use beef broth, but I used chicken.

-- Tomato sauce: You will only need a 4 oz can of tomato sauce.
-This adds flavor and helps to thicken up your soup.
+- Tomato sauce: You will need a 4 oz can of tomato sauce.
+This adds flavor and helps to thicken up your bacon soup.

 Step 1: Cook the Bacon

-In a large skillet over medium high heat, cook the bacon until it’s crispy, and then move it to paper towel lined plate.
+In a large skillet over medium-high heat, cook the bacon until it’s crispy, and then move it to a paper towel-lined plate.

-In the same skillet, keep 2 tablespoons of the bacon grease and sauté the onion, celery, and carrots for about 5-minutes.
+In the same skillet, keep 2 tablespoons of the bacon fat and sauté the onion, celery, and carrots for about 5 minutes.

 Step 3: Transfer to Stock Pot

-Transfer the sautéed veggies to a stock pot, and add the beans, broth, garlic powder, salt, and pepper.
+Transfer the sautéed veggies to a stock pot, and add your canned beans, broth, garlic powder, salt, and pepper.
 Stir everything until well combined.
 Then, toss in a bay leaf.